unparalleled-js/docs-1/connectors/database-common-use-cases.md

     Since the Mailchimp connector does not have batch actions, this can be overcome through Workato's repeat action.
 Workato's repeat action allows us to cycle through the list of contacts from the SQL server trigger earlier.
 We then just need to add each contact in the list as a subscriber to a Mailchimp campaign.
   <br><br>

-  This recipe can be extended to easily to include more actions if your workflows becomes more complex.
-Remember to keep in mind the use of batch actions whenever possible to reduce the number of tasks each recipes uses!
-Benefits of using Workato include the ability for these workflows to be changed so easily!
-Changes from one email campaign software such as Mailchimp to Sendgrid are easily handled with minimal coding.

-  <h3> <a href="https://www.workato.com/recipes/915591#settings">Recipe link</a> </h3>
+  <h3> <a href="https://www.workato.com/recipes/917205-data-export-sql-server-to-salesforce-and-mailchimp#recipe">Recipe link</a> </h3>

 </details>

 ## Data replication from cloud based applications
 Workato allows you to perform data migrations of any scale using recipes that are easy to design, test and push into production.
-Data migrations are an essential consideration from your company is transitioning from one application to another as well as an essential step when backing up your data onto your local database servers.
+Data migrations are an essential considerations for a company that is transitioning from one application to another as well as an essential step when backing up your data onto your local database servers.
 For example, Workato can be used to automate the process of backing up your Salesforce data onto your SQL servers.
+Check out the example to find out how.

+This recipe can be used to also perform transformations before storing the final values in SQL server and removes the need for any complex scripts to be run and maintained.
+Using Workato, any further changes can be handled without any code at all.

 <details><summary><b>Salesforce to SQL server </b></summary>
   <br>
-  Company ABC is medium sized company that sells commercial insurance.
+  Company ABC is a company that sells commercial insurance.
 Their sales team uses Salesforce as a CRM tool.
 Company ABC is beginning to practice the act backing up important their sales data stored in Salesforce in their own personal SQL servers as a way of disaster recovery plans.
 Workato can be used to automate this process and remove the need for any code to be written to set up this workflow.

   <br><br>